sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

      (Note that you have to change ``<SAGE_ROOT>`` above!)
      Having done so, quit your terminal emulator and restart it.
      Now typing ``sage`` within your terminal emulator should start Sage.

 #.
-Optional, but highly recommended:
-   Test the install by typing ``./sage --testall``.
-   This runs most examples in the source code and makes sure that they run exactly as claimed.
-   To test all examples, use ``./sage --testall --optional --long``;
-   this will run examples that take a long time, and those that depend on optional packages and software, e.g., Mathematica or Magma.
-   Some (optional) examples will therefore likely fail.

-   Alternatively, from within :file:`$SAGE_ROOT`, you can type ``make test`` (respectively ``make ptest``) to run all the standard test code serially (respectively in parallel).

-   Testing the Sage library can take from half an hour to several hours, depending on your hardware.
-   On slow hardware building and testing Sage can even take several days!

-#.
 Optional:
    Install optional Sage packages and databases.